Image 1 of 4

 • Produces delicate white to pale pink flowers in summer

-• Slow-growing and low-maintenance
+• Slow-growing and compact

-• Excellent for rock gardens, containers, and succulent collections
+• Excellent for containers, rock gardens, and succulent collections